5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 9. What forms is Grade 9 Titanium available in?

-You can find it in tubing, sheets, plates, bars, and wire.
+You can find it in tubing, sheets, plates, bars, and titanium wire.
 Seamless tubing is especially popular.

 10. Is Grade 9 Titanium biocompatible for medical use?